Skip to navigation Skip to content

 Carer requests to cancel CP when returning to work

-If a carer has commenced working and states they wish to have their CP cancelled, and do not want to give further details, the 25 hour rules do not apply.
+If a carer starts working and states they want to cancel their CP, and does not want to give more details, the 25 hour rule or 100 hour work limit does not apply.
 CP will be cancelled voluntary withdrawal/surrender of payment and the carer will not be able to access:

 Carer paid to provide care